hyperledger-solang/solang/docs/language.rst

 _______

 Solidity is very strict about the sign of operations, and whether an assignment can truncate a value.
-You can force the compiler to accept truncations or differences in sign by adding a cast, but this is best avoided.
-Often changing the parameters or return value of a function will avoid the need for casting.
+You can force the compiler to accept truncations or differences in sign by adding a cast.

 Some examples: